Production Management System Definition:

 3) Project /One-Shot System

 The third type of production system is called the project, or one-shot system.
 It is used for a single kind of product, such as building a ship, or the prototype of a product such as an airplane or a large computer, resources are brought together only once.
-Due to the singular nature of project systems, special methods of management have been developed to contain the costs of production with rational levels.
+Due to the singular nature of project systems, special methods of management have been developed to contain the costs of production at rational levels.

 Production Management System Project: